KQM-git/TCL/characters/anemo/jean.md

 | Energy Cost | 80 |
 | Cast frames | 88 |
 {% endtab %}

+* When playing Sunfire Jean with Bennett, Anemo can be the aura, rather than the trigger.
 {% endtabs %}

 ## **Ascension Passives**